2020 Shady Rays 200

 The 2020 Shady Rays 200 was a NASCAR Xfinity Series race held on July 9, 2020 at Kentucky Speedway in Sparta, Kentucky.
 Contested over 136 laps—extended from 134 laps due to an overtime finish—on the 1.5 mi speedway, it was the 14th race of the 2020 NASCAR Xfinity Series season.
 Team Penske's Austin Cindric won his first race of the season.

 The Shady Rays 200 replaced New Hampshire Motor Speedway's date for the 2020 season due to the COVID-19 pandemic.
 It was the first of two races for the Xfinity Series at Kentucky.

+This was the final time the Xfinity Series had a second race at Kentucky Speedway, as the track lost both it's races in 2021.

 Report

 Background

 Kentucky Speedway is a 1.5-mile (2.4 km) tri-oval speedway in Sparta, Kentucky, which has hosted ARCA, NASCAR and Indy Racing League racing annually since it opened in 2000.
 The track is currently owned and operated by Speedway Motorsports, Inc. and Jerry Carroll, who, along with four other investors, owned Kentucky Speedway until 2008.
 The speedway has a grandstand capacity of 117,000.
 Construction of the speedway began in 1998 and was completed in mid-2000.
 The speedway has hosted the Gander RV & Outdoors Truck Series, Xfinity Series, IndyCar Series, Indy Lights, and most recently, the NASCAR Cup Series beginning in 2011.

 The race was held without fans in attendance due to the ongoing COVID-19 pandemic.